Billingegroup/cookiecutter/doc/source/cookiecutter_guide.rst

 1. Pre-commit workflow
 ----------------------

-1. In your ``dev`` folder, fork and clone the package
+1. In your ``dev`` folder, fork and clone the package.

-2. ``cd`` into the top level directory of that project.
+2. ``cd`` into the top-level directory of that project.

 3. Type ``git pull upstream main`` to sync with the main branch.

-4. Double check that no bug-fix etc. pull-requests are waiting to be merged.
+4. Double-check that no bug-fix etc. pull-requests are waiting to be merged.
 Check with Simon if not sure.

 5. Create a new branch called ``black``.